-Isolated from the rest of New Zealand until the 1890s by the Remutaka and Tararua ranges, Wairarapa has always been somewhat off the musical beaten track.
+Isolated from the rest of New Zealand for much of its history by the Remutaka and Tararua ranges, Wairarapa has always been somewhat off the musical beaten track.

 But live music has always been an integral part of life for its residents, from brass bands playing on park rotundas in the early 1900s, to Māori gathered around a piano at church in the 1930s, to dance bands playing country halls in the 1940s, to rock’n’roll bands at town halls in the 1950s, to rock bands playing at private parties in the 1980s.